+We thank Reviewer 1 for concise comments above.

 Reviewer #2: This field is optional.
 If you have any additional suggestions beyond those relevant to the questions above, please number and list them here.

 The authors evaluated how tillage methods representing various intensities and cover crop mixes affect soil penetration resistance and water infiltration rate.
 The paper falls within the scope of Soil and Tillage Research.
 I am concerned about the following shortcomings: